VictoriaParkes/MS1-Vikki-Sponge-Patisserie/README.md

 The site was deployed to GitHub pages.

 The steps to deploy are as follows:
-1. Log in (or sign up) to Github.
+1. Log in (or sign up) to GitHub.
 2. Go to the repository for this project (https://github.com/VictoriaParkes/MS1-Vikki-Sponge-Patisserie).
 3. In the GitHub repository, navigate to the 'Settings' tab.
 4. From the 'Code and automation' section of the menu on the left, select 'Pages'.
 5. In the 'Build and deployment' section, under the heading 'Source' select 'Deploy from a branch' from the dropdown menu.
 6. Under the heading 'Branch', select 'main' from the branch selection dropdown menu and '/root' from the 'Select folder' dropdown menu.
-7. Click save, the page will be automatically refreshed and a message reading 'GitHub Pages source saved.' will be diplayed to confirm successful deployment.
+7. Click save, the page will be automatically refreshed and a message reading 'GitHub Pages source saved.' will be displayed to confirm successful deployment.
-8. The link to the live site will be displayed at the top of the 'Github Pages' page once deployment has completed and can be used to access the live website.
+8. The link to the live site will be displayed at the top of the 'GitHub Pages' page once deployment has completed and can be used to access the live website.

 The live link can be found here - [Vikki Sponge Patisserie](https://victoriaparkes.github.io/MS1-Vikki-Sponge-Patisserie/)

 ## Local Development
 ### Forking the Repository
 The steps to fork the repository are as follows:
-1. Log in to Github.
+1. Log in to GitHub.
 2. Go to the repository for this project (https://github.com/VictoriaParkes/MS1-Vikki-Sponge-Patisserie).
 3. In the top-right corner of the page, click 'Fork'.
 4. Under 'Owner', select an owner for the repository from the dropdown menu.